-Nelson Goodman (1955) gave a well-known account of the basis of inductive reasoning: one that points towards the historical practices and experiences of entrepreneurs and in particular their language use, rather than simply their psychology (Sloman & Lagnado, 2005).

-Ultimately, Goodman (1955: 117) attempted to explain inductive reasoning in terms of our linguistic practices: "the roots of inductive validity are to be found in our use of language".
-He argued that induction may consist of a mental habit formed by past observations and experiences, but that language is driving whatever past regularities are selected and thus projected onto a novel or future situation.
-According to Goodman (1955: 117); induction "is a function of our linguistic practices" with "the line between valid and invalid predictions (or inductions or projections) drawn upon the basis of how the world is and has been described and anticipated in words".
-Goodman (1955) specifically argued that the entrenchment of language effects inductive reasoning.
+Goodman (1955) gave a well-known account of the basis of inductive reasoning-one pointing toward the historical practices and experiences of entrepreneurs, particularly their language use rather than simply their psychology (Sloman & Lagnado, 2005).
+He claimed that induction may consist of a mental habit formed by past observations and experiences but that language is driving whatever past regularities are selected and thus projected onto a novel or future situation.
+Goodman (1955) specifically argued that the entrenchment of language affects inductive reasoning.
 In short, entire verbal descriptions or specific words are entrenched when they and their metaphorical extensions have historically figured in this usage.

-Applied to entrepreneurship, this means that through depth of experience in, or learning about, one or multiple industries, entrepreneurs may have entrenched descriptions of the key features driving success or performance in a particular industry (e.g., Baron & Ensley, 2006; Gavetti et al., 2005; Haunschild & Miner, 1997).
+Applied to entrepreneurship, this means that through depth of experience in or through learning about one or multiple industries, entrepreneurs may have entrenched descriptions of the key features driving success or performance in a particular industry (e.g., Baron & Ensley, 2006; Gavetti et al., 2005; Haunschild & Miner, 1997).
 For example, based on depth of experience in the media industry, an entrepreneur may verbally describe the industry as one where "advertising is key because intrinsic product quality is hard to assess, and therefore customers' taste is easily shapeable" (Gavetti & Warglien, 2007: 7).
-Depth of experience refers to the time spent by an entrepreneur operating in, or learning about, a particular industry (Gavetti et al., 2005).
+Depth of experience refers to the time spent by an entrepreneur operating in or learning about a particular industry (Gavetti et al., 2005).
 The principle of entrenchment suggests first of all that those entrepreneurs with depth of experience in industries deemed relevant to the new venture will refer to their past descriptions of those industries and will analogically project these onto the novel venture as a working hypothesis.
 This also implies that novice entrepreneurs or those without experience in relevant industries do not have any direct analogies to hand and therefore face a clear sensemaking imperative (Santos & Eisenhardt, 2009; Sarasvathy, 2004).
-As a consequence, these entrepreneurs are likely to draw upon entrenched, idiomatic words or expressions in their speech that they metaphorically extend to the new venture as a way of creating understanding for themselves and others (e.g., Cardon et al, 2005; Dodd, 2000; Nicholson & Anderson, 2005).
+As a consequence, these entrepreneurs are likely to draw on entrenched, idiomatic words or expressions in their speech that they metaphorically extend to the new venture as a way of creating understanding for themselves and others (e.g., Cardon et al., 2005; Dodd, 2000; Nicholson & Anderson, 2005).
 Specifically, we argue that in the absence of directly relevant prior experiences and observations, entrepreneurs will induce metaphors to suggest an opportunity and to construct a basic scenario for the creation and commercialization of a new venture in an unfamiliar industry (Hill & Levenhagen, 1995; Sarasvathy, 2004).
-This leads to our first proposition:
+This leads to our first proposition.

-Proposition 1: The degree to which entrepreneurs have depth of experience in industries associated with the target industry for the new venture is associated with the use of analogies (presence) or metaphors (absence) when they are initially speaking to others about the venture.
+Proposition 1: The degree to which entrepreneurs have depth of experience in industries related to the target industry for the new venture is associated with the use of analogies (presence) or metaphors (absence) when they are initially speaking to others about the venture.